This article is written based on the lecture MATH532 by Prof. Hwang at POSTECH.

 AdaGrad

-As I alluded before, in order to arive at global minimum, not local minimum, we need to have appropriate parameter Ξ·\eta .
-Too small Ξ·\eta can cause too slow convergence and too small Ξ·\eta can cause too much fluctuation to converge.
-Also having a constant Ξ·\eta is not suitable in the complex loss function.
+As I alluded to before, in order to arrive at the global minimum, not a local minimum, we need to have an appropriate parameter $\eta$.
+Too small $\eta$ can cause too slow convergence, and too large $\eta$ can cause too much fluctuation to converge.
+Also, having a constant $\eta$ is not suitable for complex loss functions.

 As the accumulated gradient gets bigger, the learning rate gets smaller.

-AdaGrad has some weaknesses because denominator GG.
-Since GG increases monotonically, the learning rate becomes shrink and eventually becomes very small so the algorithm can not learn anymore.
-If we change the summation of gkβˆ’1,ig_{k-1,i} into the average of gkβˆ’1,ig_{k-1,i}, the problem can be solved.
-RMSProb average previous gg and current gg with the weight 1βˆ’Ξ³1-\gamma and Ξ³\gamma respectively.
+AdaGrad has some weaknesses due to the denominator $G$.
+Since $G$ increases monotonically, the learning rate shrinks and eventually becomes very small, so the algorithm cannot learn anymore.
+If we change the summation of $g_{k-1,i}$ into a running average, this problem can be solved.
+RMSProp averages previous $g$ and current $g$ with weights $\gamma$ and $1-\gamma$ respectively.

 AdaDelta

 AdaDelta is another extension of AdaGrad.
-AdaDelta not only focuses on the denomiantor but also numerator.
+AdaDelta focuses not only on the denominator but also on the numerator.

 Adam

-Adam is the algorithm that mixes RMSProp and Momentum.
-It was proposed by KIngma &Ba.
-It not only keeps the average of past squared gradients like Adadelta and RMSProp, but also keep the average of past gradients.
-Since inital average are biased towards zero, Adam adjusts initial averages to be unbiased.
+Adam is an algorithm that combines RMSProp and Momentum.
+It was proposed by Kingma & Ba.
+It not only keeps the average of past squared gradients like AdaDelta and RMSProp, but also keeps the average of past gradients.
+Since initial averages are biased towards zero, Adam adjusts them to be unbiased.

 Code